TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

     		${SNAPPY_HOME}/bin/snappy

+    !!!Note
-    * **Important** Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the public IP of your laptop (i.e. the host with SnappyData installed).
+        Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports **1527-1528** open for the public IP of your laptop that is the host with TIBCO ComupteDB installed.

     * Now, connect to the cluster using the public DNS/IP of its EC2 instance: